Summer XO

-Summer Esso better known as Summer XO (born August 12, 1978) is a Los Angeles-based American singer-songwriter who plays guitar, piano, and ukulele.
+Summer Esso, known professionally as Summer XO (born August 12, 1978) is a Los Angeles–based American singer-songwriter who plays guitar, piano, and ukulele.
 Though not her primary focus, she is also a visual artist who creates poster-size pastel drawings of abstract emotive female faces.

-Musical career biography
+Early life

+Originally from West Virginia, Summer XO is the eldest of five children, and spent most of her youth in the small town of Bridgeport, West Virginia.
+Her father is an engineer and her mother is a homemaker.